-- 1. The terms 'fair', 'equitable' or terms equivalent to these terms may be used only, alone or in combination with other terms, on the labelling, in the presentation, on advertising material or on commercial documents of a product of the sectors listed in Article 1(2) that is placed on the market, provided that these terms are used to inform purchasers about existing modalities for the organisation of production, distribution, or placing on the market, which contribute at least to: - (a) stability and transparency in the relations of farmers with purchasers along the supply chain, - (b) a price considered equitable by participating farmers for their products, and
+- 1. The terms 'fair', 'equitable' or terms having an equivalent meaning to thoseto these terms may be used-only, alone or in combination with other terms, on the labelling, in the presentation, on advertising material or on commercial documents of a product of the sectors listed in Article 1(2) that is placed on the market, provided that these only if those terms are used to inform purchasers about existing modalities for the organisation of production, distribution, or placing on the market, which contribute-aim to ensure at least to: - (a) stability and transparency in the relations of farmers with purchasers along the supply chain, - (b) a price considered equitable by participating farmers for their products, and - (c) the implementation of collective initiatives pursuing one or several of the United Nations Sustainable Development Goals.